+Oh no!
 Does that mean I have to watch football, and mess about with cars?

 We changed surgeries recently, and I wrote a summary of my medical history from my point of view.
 It turned into a list of all the things that doctors have failed to deal with over the past half-century.
 Beth was seeking help with an ear problem, the hospital tested by pouring warm water into her good ear, it had no effect.
 When they did the same to the other ear, she screamed with pain, yet she was told there was nothing wrong with the ear, so they did nothing, and the problems continue.

 Our friend went to the limb clinic to get her artificial leg serviced and checked over,

 they asked her to leave it with them and come back four hours later.